Where bald eagles have been spotted in the Heartland

 Winter eagle watching is spectacular.

-From Conant, Illinois, to Malden, Missouri, to Land Between the Lakes, the birds can be found perched in trees across the Heartland.
+From Conant, Illinois, to Malden, Missouri, to Land Between the Lakes, the birds can be found perched high in the treetops across the Heartland.

 This time of year the birds are looking for a big meal.